 While technology has enabled incredible advancements in every industry, the speed of change has left many organizations scrambling to catch up on how to best manage that technology.

 Regardless of its industry, most corporations lack the time, talent, or resources to fully get under the hood of their enterprise technology and ensure it's really working for their business.
-While the mismanagement of any business-critical apps can end badly, not giving the databases that power them all the support they need can be particularly devastating.
+While the mismanagement of any business-critical apps can end badly, not giving Oracle, SQL Server, or NoSQL databases that power them all the support they need can be particularly devastating.

 In our “Definitive Guide to Enterprise Database Management,” we’ve outlined the many options companies have when it comes to the management of their databases.
 In recent posts we’ve explored the pros and cons of a variety of database management options from an Internal Senior DBA to an Independent Consulting Firm and the less-than-ideal, Accidental DBA.
 In this post we’ll share one last option to consider — the Managed Service Provider (MSP).